matuzo/HTMHell/hell/adventcalendar/2024/15/index.md

     url: "https://www.linkedin.com/in/corinamurg/"
     link_label: "LinkedIn"
 active: true
-intro: "<p>The magic of a button lies in its built-in features, ones often overlooked by sighted users with a mouse.
-Browsers recognize it's a button simply by seeing the `<button>` tag.
-This recognition extends to the accessibility tree, where it’s assigned a button `role`, something a screen reader announces to users.
-It’s also focusable by default, no `tabindex` needed.
-And the best part?
-We can activate it with the `Enter` key or the `Space` bar.

-If you work in accessibility, you know there's a catch — once we swap that `<button>` for a `<div>`, all those built-in perks vanish.
-With the right CSS makeup it will continue to look like a button, but suddenly, it only really works for sighted users with a mouse.
-At this point, since it's not accessible to everyone, we could stop calling it a button, right?</p>"
+intro: "<p>With the right CSS makeup and a click event, almost anything can pretend to be a button.
+In accessibility work, we spot the fakes and fix them, but teaching others why and how to do it is just as important.
+It’s not just about correcting a single mistake; it’s about introducing developers to accessibility concepts and approaches that they can confortably return to and reuse across all their projects.</p>"
 image: "advent_15"
 ---

-The magic of a button lies in its built-in features, ones often overlooked by sighted users with a mouse.
-Browsers recognize it's a button simply by seeing the `<button>` tag.
-This recognition extends to the accessibility tree, where it’s assigned a button `role`, something a screen reader announces to users.
-It’s also focusable by default, no `tabindex` needed.
-And the best part?
-We can activate it with the `Enter` key or the `Space` bar.

-If you work in accessibility, you know there's a catch — once we swap that `<button>` for a `<div>`, all those built-in perks vanish.
-With the right CSS makeup it will continue to look like a button, but suddenly, it only really works for sighted users with a mouse.
-At this point, since it's not accessible to everyone, we could stop calling it a button, right?
+With the right CSS makeup and a click event, almost anything can pretend to be a button.
+In accessibility work, we spot these fakes and fix them, but teaching others why and how to do it is just as important.
+It’s not just about correcting a single mistake; it’s about introducing developers to accessibility concepts and approaches that they can confortably return to and reuse across all their projects.
+More importantly, it encourages them to think beyond the sighted user with a mouse and consider the needs of those who rely on assistive technologies.

 ## Really, How Bad Can a Fake Button Be?!

 So, how do we answer this question?
-The thing is, if we explain it well, the benefits go beyond just this one issue.
-I used to turn on a screen reader to demo the problems, but that’s a tough ask for developers new to accessibility.
-Now, I prefer a different approach, using simpler tools: the keyboard and the accessibility tree.
+I used to demo the problems using a screen reader, but I've found that it can be overwhelming for developers new to accessibility.
+I prefer now a different approach, using simpler tools: the keyboard and the accessibility tree.
 They are easy to pick up and give developers a good feel for what’s really going on.

 No, the message is not to avoid screen readers, but to start with tools that have a gentler learning curve.
 The tree itself gives developers plenty of clues about how each node may (or may not!) be recognized by assistive tech like screen readers or voice recognition software.
-And for whatever the tree can’t reveal about user interactions, keyboard testing fills in the gaps.
+And for whatever the tree can’t reveal, keyboard testing can fill in some of the gaps.

-Using tools that are straightforward makes it more likely that developers will keep coming back to them and building better in the long run.
-Of course, no tool is perfect, and we’ll explore some of their limitations in the examples to come.
-It’s important to remind developers of these gaps along the way.
+Using tools that are straightforward makes it more likely that developers will keep coming back to them to build better in the long run.
+Of course, no tool is perfect, and the accessibility tree does have its limitations.
+It’s important that we remind developers of them as well.

 So, what exactly does this approach entail?

-## Build a Button with a `<button>`
+## Build a Genuine Button with a `<button>`

 ```html
 <button type="button" class="button one">